soroushdeimi/sush-core/README.md

 - Browser extension (WebAssembly)
 - Better ML models
 - Performance improvements

+## Legal Notice

+This is research software for legitimate privacy protection.
+You're responsible for following your local laws.

+---
 ## License

 MIT License - see [LICENSE](LICENSE) for details.